-Even though many health care companies are competing in a global marketplace and have access to a growing suite of collaboration and communication tools, distance still adds complications to any initiative or project.
-On the other hand, proximity enhances collaboration and can remove physical barriers to success in product and IT development projects.
+Even though many life sciences companies are competing in a global marketplace and have access to a growing suite of collaboration and communication tools, distance still adds complications to any initiative or project.
+Proximity enhances collaboration and can remove physical barriers to success in product and IT development projects.